-6 Conclusion
+6. Conclusion

 In this paper we present the Multi-Controller (MCtrl), an abstract entity implemented in a library, that coordinates the management of heterogeneous devices, including accelerators with different capabilities and sets of CPU-cores.
-This entity offers a global view of the computation, transparently managing the coordination, data partition, mapping, and execution of whole computations on their associated devices.
+This entity offers a global view of the computation, transparently managing the coordination, data partition, mapping, and execution of whole computations on its associated devices.
 Our solution allows the use of simple generic kernels (portable across different device types), or specialized implementations defined and optimized using specific native or vendor programming models (such as CUDA for NVIDIA's GPUs, or OpenMP for CPU-cores).
 The run-time system automatically selects and deploys the most appropriate implementation of each kernel for each device, managing the data movements, and hiding the launching details.
-Results of an experimental study with five study cases indicate that our abstraction allows the development of flexible and high efficient programs, that adapt to the heterogeneous environment.
-On-going and future work includes the study of the effect of more sophisticated techniques for data movement which overlap communication and computation, and a new experimental study including irregular benchmarks whose data should be divided using more complex mechanisms.
+Results of an experimental study with four study cases indicates that our abstraction allows the development of flexible and high efficient programs, that adapt to the heterogeneous environment.
+On-going and future work include studying the support for other kinds of accelerators, and the effect of more sophisticated techniques for data movement.